fazeelgm/UCB_ML_AI_Capstone/README.md

 >The more things change, the more they remain the same!

-We next looked at the daily rates of crime incidents to see if there were more crimes occuring around Covid - if anything, we foudn that the rate has actually slowed down!
-Looking at the trend line across all incidents in the left graph, it's difficult to tell if that is really the case, but when break it down by quarter to adjust for partial 2024 returns, we see that overall crime rates have come down in 20224 to the 2020 Covid levels and are lower than pre-Covid period of 2018-2019.
+We next looked at the daily rates of crime incidents to see if there were more crimes occuring around Covid - if anything, we found that the rate has actually slowed down!
+Looking at the trend line across all incidents in the left graph, it's difficult to tell if that is really the case, but when we break it down by quarter to adjust for partial 2024 returns, we see that overall crime rates have come down in 2024 to the 2020 Covid levels and are lower than the pre-Covid period of 2018-2019.
 This is good news!

 <table style="width:100%"><tr><em>Figure TO_DO: Feature importance, confusion matrix and decision tree (Click on image to see details)</em>
   <td width="50%"><img src="images/incidents_per_day.png" border="0"/></td>